London Advisory Committee

 Elizabeth Darling

-Elizabeth Darling PhD is Reader in Architectural History at Oxford Brookes University and lectures in the art and architectural history of the modern period.
-Her research focuses on 20th century British architectural history with a particular interest in inter-war modernist culture, social housing, and gender.
+Elizabeth Darling PhD is an architectural historian.
+After a long career in higher education, she is now an independent scholar, writer and curator.
+Her research focuses on 20th-century British architectural history with a particular interest in inter-war modernist culture, social housing, and gender.
 She has published on the nature of authorship in the design process; the innovative practices of the inter-war voluntary housing sector; the housing consultant Elizabeth Denby; the relationship between citizenship and the reform of domestic space in inter-war Britain; and women and urban philanthropy in Edwardian Edinburgh.

-Her books include a revisionist study of British architectural modernism, Re-forming Britain: Narratives of Modernity before Reconstruction, (Routledge, 2007), Wells Coates (C20 Society with English Heritage & RIBA Publishing, 2012) and AA Women in Architecture 1917-2017 (AA Publishing, 2017).
+Her books include a revisionist study of British architectural modernism, Re-forming Britain: Narratives of Modernity before Reconstruction, (Routledge, 2007), Wells Coates (C20 Society with English Heritage & RIBA Publishing, 2012), AA Women in Architecture 1917-2017 (AA Publishing, 2017) and Suffragette City (Routledge, 2020).
 She is writing a study of the material and spatial cultures of broadcasting in inter-war England.

 Ben Derbyshire